Houston, Tranquility Base here. The Eagle has landed ~ Neil Armstrong Apollo 11 Lunar Module, Sea of Tranquility , The Moon July 19, 1969 UTC

 Meanwhile in India they are close to going critical with the Fast Prototype Breeder Reactor.
 In China more of the same but in America we are behind in almost all the sciences.
 In medicine we are way behind in Stem Cell Research but we are closest to Sequencing the Human Genome and Novartis has the only approved Gene therapy for cancer treatment.
 In Energy we have gone nowhere fast.
 Our do gooders expect this to just happen overnight with a solar panel or a windmill that generate nothing other than costly energy that is highly subsidized.
 If we just taxed you a little more this could all be sorted out because the government knows better right?
 The only thing the federal government knows how to do is to turn your tax dollar into tax pennies.

 The truth is out there.
 To simply cut today’s emissions you could shut down every coal plant and burn natural gas.
 After that you’re much freer to work on carbon free energy.
 Unfortunately there’s a reason coal is used and its not because it’s pretty or convenient it’s because it works.
 It has energy density and it’s abundant.
-If you want to progress towards carbon free energy you put government funds into private research and development and you don’t have to do it with a carbon tax or the ultimate scam of scams ‘Cap & Trade’.
+If you want to progress towards carbon free energy you put government funds into private research and development and you don’t have to do it with a carbon tax that hits you at the gas pump or the ultimate scam of scams ‘cap & trade’.
 You do it the old fashioned way by genuine investment into American ingenuity and know how.
 Whether fortunate or not the federal government isn’t in this business anymore.
 If we pass up on the opportunity we have in front of us then foreign countries will use our technologies of the past unconstrained by our rules and regulations and then perfect & patent them.
-If we end up using these technologies we will be paying royalties on technologies that were developed originally in the USA.
+If we end up using these technologies we will be paying royalties and license fees on technologies that were developed originally in the USA.
 How does that grab you?